Europe considers new COVID-19 strategy: accepting the virus

 The idea is to move from crisis mode to control mode, approaching the virus in much the same way countries deal with flu or measles.
 That means accepting that infections will occur and providing extra care for at-risk people and patients with complications.

-Spain’s center-left prime minister, Pedro Sánchez, wants the Europe Union to consider similar changes now that the surge of the omicron variant has shown that the disease is becoming less lethal.
+Spain’s center-left prime minister, Pedro Sánchez, wants the European Union to consider similar changes now that the surge of the omicron variant has shown that the disease is becoming less lethal.

 “What we are saying is that in the next few months and years, we are going to have to think, without hesitancy and according to what science tells us, how to manage the pandemic with different parameters,” he said Monday.